 If you are in the eligible list and you are unable to use Virtual Sites, please contact the ITS Service Center at 764-HELP (734-764-4357).

-Install and run the connection software and add mydesktop.umich.edu as your connection server.
+Run VMWare View and add midesktop.umich.edu as your connection server.

 Enter your uniqname and password.
 Make sure the selected domain is UMROOT.